tasxatzial/sudoku-solver/README.md

 ## Typical usage

-* Read a sudoku from input_file and attemp to solve it:
+* Read a sudoku from input_file and solve it:

 ```bash
 ./sudoku-ui < input_file